How can you create an inclusive walking tour in Berlin?

 4.2.
 Cultural Workshops

-Arrange short workshops or demonstrations showcasing traditional art, music, or dance forms.
-This allows participants to actively experience and learn about Berlin’s cultural practices.
+Conduct short workshops or performances on traditional art, music or dance.
+This enables participants to experience and learn about cultural practice in real and active ways in Berlin.

 5. Feedback and Continuous Improvement

-Encourage feedback from tour participants to identify areas for improvement and ensure a continuously inclusive experience.
-Provide a means for participants to share their thoughts and suggestions, such as through feedback forms or online reviews.
+Help promote feedback from tour participants to understand where you can improve and maintain inclusive experience continuously.
+Allow participants to have a way to express their thoughts and idea’s, such as feedback forms or online reviews.

 Table of Contents